 Ailsa Mellon Bruce National Gallery of Art Sabbatical Curatorial/Conservation Fellowships, 2019–2020

-The Center for Advanced Study in the Visual Arts announces the Ailsa Mellon Bruce National Gallery of Art Sabbatical Curatorial/Conservation Fellowship, open to permanent members of the National Gallery of Art curatorial and conservation senior staff.
-The fellowship provides for full-time independent research, tenable during the award period of April 1, 2019, to August 31, 2020.
+The Center for Advanced Study in the Visual Arts announces the Ailsa Mellon Bruce National Gallery of Art Sabbatical Curatorial/Conservation Fellowship, open to permanent members of the National Gallery of Art curatorial, conservation, education, and library senior staff.
+The fellowship, tenable during the award period of April 1, 2019, to August 31, 2020, provides for full-time independent research.
 The application deadline is November 15, 2018.
 Selection is by the Center's Board of Advisors.

-The fellowships are reserved for qualified art historians, conservators, and conservation scientists who have worked at least five years in one of the departments of the National Gallery of Art and who have held the appropriate terminal degree in their field for at least five years.
+The fellowships are reserved for qualified art historians, conservators, conservation scientists, educators, and librarians, who have worked at least five years in one of the departments of the National Gallery of Art and who have held the appropriate terminal degree in their field for at least five years.
 An equivalent record of professional accomplishment may fulfill the latter requirement.

-The fellowships are intended to relieve members of the Gallery’s curatorial and conservation staff of their Gallery responsibilities to pursue independent study, research, or publication not directly related to a Gallery project.
+The fellowships are intended to relieve members of the Gallery’s curatorial, conservation, education, and library staff of their Gallery responsibilities to pursue independent study, research, or publication not directly related to a Gallery project.
 Fellows will be encouraged to spend their time away from Gallery premises.
 The Center provides a maximum travel allowance of $8,000, based on need and prorated for the length of the term.
 As staff members of the National Gallery of Art, recipients will also continue to receive their normal salaries during the period of the fellowship.

 The fellowship will be for a minimum of two months to a maximum of four months.
 The schedule of leave may be flexible to the degree that a fellowship may be taken in two periods of two months each within a given fellowship year.
 All fellowship applications and the periods and schedules of leave must be approved in advance by the department head or, where appropriate, the deputy director of the National Gallery of Art.